rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 Message exchange between site and supervision system/other equipment
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Message acknowledgement (see section :ref:`message-ack`) is implicit in the following figure.
+Message acknowledgement (see section :ref:`message-acknowledgement`) is implicit in the following figures.

 Site sends watchdog message